haroldks/pytrees/README.md

 - [ ] Benchmarking for all data structures and LGDT
 - [ ] Field in the tree for another metric ?
 - [ ] Rework generic part of the implementation
+- [ ] Change some vectors to arrays